IAS 38 paras 94-96, intangibles assigned useful life longer than contractual period as expected to be renewable without significant cost

 Franchise rights

 Franchise rights represent franchise agreements acquired as part of the Britvic Ireland business combination which provides long-term rights to distribute certain soft drinks.
 These agreements were allocated a 35-year useful economic life at the time of acquisition based on a third-party assessment.
-As at 30 September 2023, these intangible assets have a remaining useful life of 19 years.
+As at 30 September 2024, these intangible assets have a remaining useful life of 18 years.

-• Significant emphasis on maintaining a strong relationship with Pepsi, strengthened through the addition of PepsiCo products to Britvic’s portfolio in recent years
+• significant emphasis on maintaining a strong relationship with Pepsi, strengthened through the addition of PepsiCo products to Britvic’s portfolio in recent years;

-• Lack of alternative suppliers; and
+• lack of alternative suppliers; and

-• High barriers to entry to the Irish soft drinks bottling market
+• high barriers to entry to the Irish soft drinks bottling market.

-This is further supportable by Britvic having signed in 2020, a new and exclusive 20-year franchise bottling agreement with Pepsi for the production, distribution, marketing and sales of its soft drink brands in GB, which provides access to a portfolio of global brands, including Pepsi MAX, 7UP and now Rockstar.
+This is further supportable by Britvic having signed in 2020 a new and exclusive 20-year franchise bottling agreement with PepsiCo for the production, distribution, marketing and sales of its soft drink brands in GB, which provides access to a portfolio of global brands, including Pepsi MAX, 7UP and now Rockstar.
 The GB agreement runs to December 2040.
+While the agreement includes clauses that could become effective upon a change of control of the Group, on 24 June 2024 Carlsberg announced it had reached agreement with PepsiCo to waive the change of control clause should an acquisition of Britvic by Carlsberg proceed to completion.